Roofing Contractor in Triadelphia, WV

 Roof Replacement in Triadelphia

 Homes of this vintage in Triadelphia have reached a stage where a full deck-up replacement is often more cost-effective than ongoing repairs that address surface symptoms without touching the decking below.
 Deck condition drives the scope.
 The crew assesses the sheathing for rot, compression, and prior repair history before committing to a nailing pattern or underlayment specification.
 Class 4 impact-rated shingles are available on every replacement and can be documented for insurance premium discount purposes.
-Roof Replacement
+Our Roof Replacement Services

 Roof Repair in Triadelphia

 Thermal fatigue and sealant failure at low-pitch dormer caps and pipe boots are the most common repair triggers on Triadelphia's postwar housing stock.
 Catching a failing dormer cap flashing before moisture reaches the sheathing limits the repair to the surface layer.
 Stop it early.
 Repairs on mid-century cape cods require a crew that has measured the actual pitch geometry in person, not one applying a standard template to a structure where the original construction may vary from what aerial data suggests.
-Roof Repair
+Our Roof Repair Services

 Metal Roofing in Triadelphia

 Standing seam and corrugated steel carry service lives in Ohio County's freeze-thaw climate that far outlast what mid-century asphalt shingles were designed to deliver.
 Metal holds up.
 Both options are worth considering on any Triadelphia property approaching a second replacement cycle, and all flashing and penetration details are measured and cut on site during installation, with no standard-template assumptions applied to the actual geometry of the structure.
-Metal Roofing
+Our Metal Roofing Services

 Seamless Gutters in Triadelphia

 Middle Wheeling Creek runs through Triadelphia, and the terrain grade from the surrounding hillsides to the creek line means gutters that clog, sag, or separate at joints redirect water against foundation walls and into basement entries rather than moving it away from the structure.
 Platinum fabricates seamless gutters on site to the exact run length the structure requires, with no pre-cut sections and no seam joints that can open over time.
 Seams go first.
 A single continuous gutter run fabricated to the specific roofline length holds its profile across the full span and eliminates the weak point a seam joint creates at every section break.
-Seamless Gutters
+Our Seamless Gutters Services

 Storm Damage and Insurance Claims in Triadelphia

 West Virginia homeowners have a 1-year window from the date of a storm event to file a property insurance claim for roof damage.
 Adjusters working on storm-damaged roofs in Triadelphia often miss granule loss and sealant failure at the low-pitch dormer caps and pipe boots common on postwar cape cods, where damage patterns are harder to document without someone physically walking the surface.
 Document it first.
 Platinum accompanies the homeowner during the adjuster walkthrough on every storm claim in Ohio County, and the claim filed after that walkthrough reflects what the crew observed on the roof.
-Storm Damage and Insurance Claims
+Our Storm Damage and Insurance Claims Services

 Amish Roofing Crews in Triadelphia